debxarjun/debxarjun/README.md

 # 👨‍💻 About Me

-- 🎓 Mechatronics & Automation Student
+- 🎓 CSE Student
 - 💻 Passionate about futuristic web development
 - 🚀 Building creative and interactive websites
-- 🤖 Interested in AI, Robotics & Automation
+- 🤖 Interested in AI, ML & Robotics
 - 🌌 Love blending technology with aesthetics

 ---